 What you need:

-- 9 charm squares or 9″ x 5″ squares cut from your favourite fabrics -I used ‘Prints Charming’ by Sandy Gervais for Moda, for todays tutorial.
+- 9 charm squares or 9″ x 5″ squares cut from your favorite fabrics -I used ‘Prints Charming’ by Sandy Gervais for Moda, for today’s tutorial.

 - A piece of batting 16″ x 16″ – we will have to trim it but I like to have a little too much than not enough.

 - A piece of backing 18½” x 15″ – this will be cut in half to measure 9¼” x 15″